michael21910/michael21910/README.md

 # Tsuen Hsueh (michael21910)

 Hello, everyone!
-My name is Tsuen Hsueh, you can call me Mikki.
+My name is Tsuen Hsueh, you can call me Michael or Mikki.
 I am a junior from National Dong Hwa University in Taiwan.
 Studying in the department of Computer Science and Information Engineering (CSIE).
 I code C, C++, Python, HTML and CSS.
 Now, I am learning JavaScript and Swift.